Satoszi/Kaggle-dogs-and-cats/README.md

 Dogs vs Cats classification for kaggle competition (95.5% accuracy on validation set 90% on test set).

-Model was trained with simple convolution model (no transfer learning, ensemble, and state of the art architectures was used).
+Model was trained with simple convolution model - no transfer learning (With tl it is easy to reach 99% val on this dataset), ensemble, and state of the art architectures was used.

 ## Training and dataset